ThemeMountain/docs/source/_kant/integrations/campaign-monitor.blade.md

 ## Supported Tags

-The following Campaign Monitor tags, attributes, and variables are supported in Sartre Email:
+The following Campaign Monitor tags, attributes, and variables are supported in Kant Email:

 ### Template Tags